melissa-kun-li/photomosaics_art/README.md

 # :framed_picture: :art: Photomosaic Art Creator
-This program will take in an input image (.jpg) and turn it into a photomosaic (.jpg) where each "pixel" is another image (i.e. source image)!
+This program will take in an input image (.jpg) and turn it into a photomosaic (.jpg) where each "pixel" is another image (the source images, or the images within the ```small_photoset``` folder)!
 The output/photomosaic will be saved as a new copy within the program directory.
 Within the program, you can specify how large you want the "pixels" to be i.e. how pixellated the photomosaic is.

 **Note**: